 Many people think that today’s pop music is repetitive.
 And they’re right… but not in the way they think.
 This repetition is not a bad thing, but a very, very good thing.
 Yes, pop songs do share some of the same sounds.
-Justin Bieber’s “Sorry,” Ed Sheeran’s “Shape Of You,” and Luis Fonsi’s “Despacito” all have the same dancey Cuban rhythm in their drums.
+Justin Bieber’s “Sorry,” Ed Sheeran’s “Shape of You,” and Luis Fonsi’s “Despacito” all have the same dancey Cuban rhythm in their drums.
 But their sharing of this 3-note pattern does not make them repetitive — it makes them enjoyable, useful, and human.
 How does this happen?

 Why is the tresillo pattern so popular?

-This rhythm can be found everywhere today, because it’s so musically flexible.
+This rhythm can be found everywhere today because it’s so musically flexible.
 It’s simple enough to be played by bass kicks, snares, pianos, guitars, bells, horns, kalimbas, synthesizers, whatever, without losing any rhythmic energy.
-It’s also perfect for dancing to, which is what a lot of pop music is used for today.
+It’s also perfect for dancing, which is what a lot of pop music is used for today.
 Importantly, this 3-note pattern is also short and easy to remember.
 Again, it is not a case of artistic theft, because pop treats its rhythms like a common language that’s spoken by all musicians.
 To such musical traditions, such a unique rhythm should not be the copyrighted property of a single musician, like a symphony or quartet might be.

 We see this emphasis on shared language all over pop music.
 It’s in the triplet flow in rap, or in the drop in many EDM songs.
 It even dates back to one of the original sources for pop music: the blues.
 Every blues musician knows the form of the 12-bar pattern.
-It became a gold standard of sorts, so that musicians anywhere could simply pick up their instruments and start playing with each other, without even talking beforehand.
+It became a gold standard of sorts so that musicians anywhere could simply pick up their instruments and start playing with each other, without even talking beforehand.
 Imagine if all 60 players in a classical orchestra were all asked to start improvising on a Mozart sonata!

-This is the basic trade-off of all pop music, whether it’s rap, hip hop, soul, or EDM.
+This is the basic trade-off of all pop music, whether it’s rap, hip-hop, soul, or EDM.
 If pop music were more widely discussed in this communal way, all of us would benefit.
 It would lead to a much better understanding of what makes a song catch on with audiences, and why.
 The pervasiveness of the tresillo pattern reveals a fundamental truth about all good music, whether pop, classical, or anything else: “Different…but not too different.”